samuelle107/lintcode/README.md

 # LintCode

+## Description
-## My solutions to LintCode problems.
+My solutions to LintCode problems.

 ## Table of Contents